Hello and a warm welcome.

 Dr. Peter Levine (the founder of Somatic Experiencing®) was inspired to study stress on the animal nervous system when he realised that animals are constantly under threat of death, yet show no symptoms of trauma.
 What he discovered was that trauma has to do with the third survival response to perceived life threat, which is freeze.
 When fight and flight are not options, we freeze and immobilise, like “playing dead.”
 This makes us less of a target.
 However, this reaction is time-sensitive, in other words, it needs to run its course, and the massive energy that was prepared for fight or flight gets discharged, through shakes and trembling.
 If the immobility phase doesn’t complete, then that charge stays trapped, and, from the body’s perspective, it is still under threat.
 The Somatic Experiencing® method works to release this stored energy and turn off this threat alarm that causes severe dysregulation and dissociation.
 SE® helps people understand this body response to trauma and work through a “body first” approach to healing.

-I Practice is informed by the ethical framework set out by BACP (https://www.bacp.co.uk/events-and-resources/ethics-and-standards/ethical-framework-for-the-counselling-professions/) and COSCA(http://www.cosca.org.uk/docs/23.pdf) and my approach is Integrative, which means I have multiple “tools” in my therapeutic “toolbox”, in order to find the most productive way of working with each individual client or couple.
+I Practice is informed by the ethical framework set out by BACP (https://www.bacp.co.uk/events-and-resources/ethics-and-standards/ethical-framework-for-the-counselling-professions/) and COSRT (https://www.cosrt.org.uk/professional-standards/code-of-ethics-and-practice/) my approach is Integrative, which means I have multiple “tools” in my therapeutic “toolbox”, in order to find the most productive way of working with each individual client or couple.

 I am GDPR [General Data Protection Regulation (EU) 2016/679] compliant and as such, my written and verbal contracts with you will fully explain this.